Elijah Roberts

-Elijah Roberts (born December 24, 2001) is an American professional football defensive end for the Tampa Bay Buccaneers of the National Football League (NFL).
+Elijah Roberts (born December 24, 2001) is an American professional football defensive tackle for the Tampa Bay Buccaneers of the National Football League (NFL).
 He played college football for the Miami Hurricanes and SMU Mustangs.
 Roberts was selected by the Buccaneers in the fifth round of the 2025 NFL draft.

-Early life and high school
+Early life

 Roberts attended Christopher Columbus High School in Miami-Dade County, Florida, and led the football team to a class 8A state title.
 Coming out of high school, he was rated as a four-star recruit and held offers from schools such as South Carolina, Indiana, Florida State, Louisville, Penn State, Miami, Oregon, Michigan and Georgia Tech.
 Roberts committed to play college football for the Miami Hurricanes.

 College career

 Miami

-During Roberts' three-year career with the Hurricanes from 2020 through 2022, he appeared in 20 games with one start for the Hurricanes, where he totaled 21 tackles with two being for a loss, half a sack, and a forced fumble.
+In three years at Miami from 2020 through 2022, Roberts appeared in 20 games with one start for the Hurricanes, where he totaled 21 tackles with two being for a loss, half a sack, and a forced fumble.
 After the conclusion of the 2022 season, he entered his name into the NCAA transfer portal.

 SMU

 Roberts transferred to play for the SMU Mustangs.
-In his first season with the team in 2023, he started all 14 games, where he notched 37 tackles with 12.5 being for a loss, ten sacks, and two forced fumbles.
-For his performance during the 2023 season, Roberts was named second-team all-American Athletic Conference.
+In 2023, he started all 14 games, where he notched 37 tackles with 12.5 being for a loss, ten sacks, and two forced fumbles, earning second-team all-American Athletic Conference honors.